-THE RING franchise is not the only movie to utilize grainy, amateur home videos as a plot device, although home movies have been around since the advent of cinema and live action recording; recently there has been a fascination in Hollywood in using home video in horror films.
+From Sinister to The Ring Franchise, many horror films have utilized grainy, amateur home videos as a plot device, although home movies have been around since the advent of cinema and live action recording; recently there has been a fascination in Hollywood in using home video in horror films.

-In anticipation of RINGS, we look back at some of the best examples of this theme within the horror genre.
+In anticipation of new horror film CENSOR starring Irish actress Niamh Algar, we look back at some of the best examples of this theme within the horror genre.

 Diane Lane plays Jennifer Marsh, an FBI agent who becomes obsessed with finding a serial killer who is posting live murders online.
 Marsh soon realises this is a race against time, as the more people that log on to the site, the faster and more violently the victim dies.